Los Angeles Memorial Sports Arena: The arena

 The arena underwent major renovations to bring it up to 21st century seismic standards and was well maintained.
 There were four fully equipped team rooms, two smaller rooms for officials, and two private dressing rooms for individual performers.
 There were two additional meeting rooms on site which could be used for administrative or hospitality functions.

 The floor area comprised a 144 by 262 ft space (38000 sqft), affording the largest standing floor capacity of any arena in the area.
 There was a 75 ft vertical clearance.
 The arena has a unique, expansive floor-level footprint of nearly 130000 sqft and 101557 sqft on the concourse level, allowing the installation of any needed display, food or other programming requirements.
 There was an enormous load-in ramp at the west side of the arena with a 40 ft wide entry.
 Print, radio and television media was serviced on each side of the arena by installation of any kind of portable facilities.
 Five permanent TV locations were sited on the concourse level.
 In addition, a 6 ft catwalk was suspended from the ceiling and circled the arena for cameras or spotlights.

 Spectators could reach arena level seating area either by a circulatory ramp on the southwest side of the building or by a stairway located next to the north doors.
 There were also escalators located at the southwest and northeast sides of the building.
 The Sports Arena was the first NBA arena to feature a rotating billboard at courtside, which also acted as the scorer's table.
 Rotating billboards eventually became standard at all NBA arenas until the mid-2000s, when LED billboard/scorer's tables were introduced.

 Spectator amenities included a full-service main ticket office, a secondary box office and 2 portable booths, 6 permanent concession stands, and a first-aid station.
 A club and restaurant were located on the arena level of the facility.
 A number of operational improvements had been made to enhance accessibility for the handicapped, including the installation of 14 additional handicapped parking stalls, hand rails on both sides of the pedestrian ramp leading to the floor level seating, handicapped accessible drinking fountains, an Assistive Listening System to aid the hearing impaired, conversion of restroom facilities, dressing rooms and bathroom fixtures for the handicapped, and increased informational signage.
 Event presentation was augmented by a four-sided overhead scoreboard with several auxiliary boards.

 Seating capacity

 The arena seated up to 16,740 for boxing/wrestling, and 14,546 for hockey.
-There were 12,389 fixed upper-level, theatre-type seats, and floor-level seating which could be configured by sport.
+There were 12,389 fixed upper-level, theater-type seats, and floor-level seating which could be configured by sport.
 The seating capacity for basketball changed over the years: